 9) Adjustrite Musicians Chair

 This stool was not just designed for guitar playing but was in fact manufactured to suit all musicians.
-Furthermore, these include cello players, trumpet players, sax players, piano players, etc. However, this is a good choice for those looking to play flamenco guitar or acoustic.
+Furthermore, these include cello players, trumpet players, sax players, piano players, etc. However, this is a good choice for those looking to play flamenco guitar or acoustic guitars.
+I’d say this is probably the best all-around stool for all instruments.
+But not necessarily always the best for guitar playing.

 - padded backrest

-- each leg of the chair can be changed using buttons which go up or down in increments of 1 inch
+- each leg of the chair can be changed using buttons that go up or down in increments of 1 inch

 - This means you can set the chair to slant in certain positions should you wish

-- The stool can fold up into a compact shape for transporting and for storing.
+- The stool can fold up into a compact shape for transporting and storing.

 Some cons of the Adjustrite guitar stool include: